essagl/smarthome2016/README.md

 The Board is controlled using the <a href="http://pi4j.com/">PI4J</a> API.
 The server is based on the
 <a href="http://www.dropwizard.io/1.0.5/docs/">dropwizard</a> framework.
 The implementation includes a
 <a href="http://swagger.io/">swagger</a> based generated client to access the server functionality.
-You need the Board used during the course connected to an Raspberry PI, like shown in the course videos.
+You will have most fun with the Board used during the course connected to an Raspberry PI, like shown in the course videos, but it is not required.
+If you are interested in the server component, which is indeed the focus of this project, a mock implementation of the board interface is included.
+See also
-Easiest way to get all running is to check out the sources, build and run directly on your Raspberry PI.
-Java 8 and maven is needed to build all sources.
+<a href="https://github.com/essagl/smarthome2016/wiki/Configuration-described">the wiki page</a>.

 Installation:

+Build from source:
+Java 8 and maven is required to build all sources.
 Assumed <a href="https://maven.apache.org/">maven</a> is installed call "mvn clean install" in the root directory of the project to build the project and  "mvn site" to generate the documentation for each module.
 You can build a complete local documentation site with "mvn site:stage".